-- Plan, design, and implement research-based instructional and assessment practices appropriate for children between preschool and fourth grade. - Develop and apply instructional methodologies, including the use of technology, appropriate for children between preschool and fourth grade. - Critically apply content knowledge and skills to facilitate student learning appropriate for children between 0 and 9 years. - Create, organize, and maintain an effective and safe classroom environment conducive to learning and development. - Design and implement successful interventions responsive to the needs of learners in pre-kindergarten through grade four. - Exhibit the qualities that characterize a professional individual, including professional, ethical, and legal responsibilities of a certified teacher. - Demonstrate an ongoing commitment to continued professional development and service.
+- Plan, design, and implement research-based instructional and assessment practices appropriate for children between preschool and fourth grade. - Develop and apply instructional methodologies, including the use of technology, appropriate for children between preschool and fourth grade. - Critically apply content knowledge and skills to facilitate student learning appropriate for children between 0 and 9 years. - Create, organize, and maintain an effective and safe classroom environment conducive to learning and development. - Design and implement successful interventions responsive to the needs of learners in pre-kindergarten through grade four. - Exhibit the qualities that characterize a professional individual, including professional, ethical, and legal responsibilities of a certified teacher.

+• Demonstrate an ongoing commitment to continued professional development and service.

 Candidates for certification in Early Childhood Education must complete a major that consists of two key elements.
 The first element emphasizes critical concepts and ideas important to one's general education and academic preparation for teaching.
 The second emphasis stresses a professional core organized in five areas: 1) Early Childhood Development, Cognition and Learning, 2) Subject Matter Pedagogy Content (Pre-kindergarten through Fourth), 3) Assessment, 4) Family and Community Partnerships, and 5) Professionalism.
 Content requirements are based on national standards for early childhood education as well as Pennsylvania's curriculum standards.
-Candidates will have 190 hours of field experiences prior to beginning student teaching.